Adventure » A Tour Of Petra, Jordan

 A Tour Of Petra, Jordan

-From visiting the Treasury to checking out the Monastery and finding the most beautiful viewpoints here’s what to expect on a Petra tour in Jordan.
+From visiting the Treasury to trekking to the Monastery and finding the most beautiful viewpoints, find out what to expect on a Petra tour.

 A little while ago I spent a week travelling around Jordan.
 I was visiting the country for a wedding, but I managed to squeeze in a few days of sightseeing too.
 There was one place on my dream list… Petra.
 It’s one of those incredible places I’d seen in films and photos and couldn’t believe how stunning it looked.

-We booked our tour of Petra with Abraham Tours – a company whose group tours generally leave from Israel, but they also consider special Jordan pickups too.
+We booked our tour of Petra with Abraham Tours – a company which offers group tours. generally leave from Israel, but they also consider special Jordan pickups too.
 We were collected from Amman and driven to the ancient roman city of Jerash to kick off two amazing action-packed days of historical wanderlust!

 Jerash, Jordan